akamuri/Project_2_Swiss_Tournament/README.md

 - Launch the Vagrant VM
 - Next clone your fullstack-nanodegree-vm repo to your local machine.
 -
-- Use tournament.sql to create the Datbase
+- To build and access the database run psql followed by \i tournament.sql
 - tournament_test.py can be used to test everthing it setup correctly.

 GENERAL USAGE NOTES